Selfishly Praying for Grace, When They Need it More – Mom Prayers

-It dawned on me today, how often I pray for myself throughout the day.
+It dawned on me today, how often I pray for grace for myself throughout the day.
 And how little I pray for my kids.
 It’s not that I don’t pray for them…I do.
 I pray that God will watch over them, protect them, draw them to Him.
 But I don’t pray for them specifically in tough moments, instead, I pray for myself.
 As I’m writing this, I realize how selfish this sounds…but I never did so with selfish motives.
 In fact, I did so for their good, not my own.

 Our kids are no angels.
 They fight like cats and dogs, play like best friends, and then fight like cats and dogs yet again.
 It’s an incredibly exhausting cycle that changes more frequently then toilet paper rolls around here.
 Some days are so completely exhausting, I just want to quit!
 Kick my feet up on a beach somewhere and read until the sun sets.